PetroIvaniuk/llms-tools/README.md

 - [REVELxyz](https://www.revel.xyz/animai) - a tool for creating Animated Avatar from a single photo
 - [ANIMATED DRAWINGS](https://sketch.metademolab.com/) - Bring children's drawings to life, by animating characters to move around by MetaAI
 - [Rodin Diffusion](https://3d-avatar-diffusion.microsoft.com/) - a Generative Model for Sculpting 3D Digital Avatars
-- [Text2NeRF](https://eckertzhang.github.io/Text2NeRF.github.io/) - a text-driven 3D scene generation framework, combines the neural radiance field (NeRF) and a pre-trained text-to-image diffusion model to generate diverse view-consistent indoor and outdoor 3D scenes from natural language descriptions.
+- [Text2NeRF](https://eckertzhang.github.io/Text2NeRF.github.io/) - a text-driven 3D scene generation framework, combines the neural radiance field (NeRF) and a pre-trained text-to-image diffusion model to generate diverse view-consistent indoor and outdoor 3D scenes from natural language descriptions
+- [S-NeRF](https://ziyang-xie.github.io/s-nerf/) - a new street-view NeRF (S-NeRF) that considers novel view synthesis of both the large-scale background scenes and the foreground moving vehicles jointly
 - [Mip-NeRF 360](https://jonbarron.info/mipnerf360/) - Unbounded Anti-Aliased Neural Radiance Fields, an extension of mip-NeRF that uses a non-linear scene parameterization, online distillation, and a novel distortion-based regularizer to overcome the challenges presented by unbounded scenes
 - [In-N-Out: Face Video Inversion and Editing with Volumetric Decomposition](https://in-n-out-3d.github.io/) - our core idea is to represent the face in a video using two neural radiance fields, one for in-distribution and the other for out-of-distribution data, and compose them together for reconstruction
 - [3D-aware Conditional Image Synthesis](https://www.cs.cmu.edu/~pix2pix3D/) - a 3D-aware conditional generative model for controllable photorealistic image synthesis.
 Given a 2D label map, such as a segmentation or edge map, our model synthesizes a photo from different viewpoints
 - [OmniObject3D](https://omniobject3d.github.io/) - a large vocabulary 3D object dataset with massive high-quality real-scanned 3D objects to facilitate the development of 3D perception, reconstruction, and generation in the real world
 - [Make-It-3D: High-Fidelity 3D Creation from A Single Image with Diffusion Prior](https://make-it-3d.github.io/) - can create high-fidelity 3D content from only a single image
 - [Text2Room: Extracting Textured 3D Meshes from 2D Text-to-Image Models](https://lukashoel.github.io/text-to-room/) - generates textured 3D meshes from a given text prompt using 2D text-to-image models
-- [High-Resolution Video Synthesis with Latent Diffusion Models](https://research.nvidia.com/labs/toronto-ai/VideoLDM/) - Latent Diffusion Models (LDMs) enable high-quality image synthesis while avoiding excessive compute demands by training a diffusion model in a compressed lower-dimensional latent space.
+- [High-Resolution Video Synthesis with Latent Diffusion Models](https://research.nvidia.com/labs/toronto-ai/VideoLDM/) - Latent Diffusion Models (LDMs) enable high-quality image synthesis while avoiding excessive compute demands by training a diffusion model in a compressed lower-dimensional latent space by NVIDIA

 ## Computer Vision
 - [Visual Prompting](https://landing.ai/What-is-visual-prompting/) - an innovative approach that takes text prompting, used in applications such as ChatGPT, to computer vision